trrapp12/fantasy-slayer/README.md

 ### MY OWN PERSONAL CONTRIBUTIONS INCLUDED

-- [X] Use of multiple players
+- [X] Use JavaScript classes to create multiple players, multiple characters, and multiple spells that can be generated in random order.

-- [X] Use of Fisher-Yates shuffle algorithm
+- [X] Use of Fisher-Yates shuffle algorithm for a truely random distribution in my array sorting.

+- [X] A visually impressive health bar that both progress/decline and updates dynamically and in conjunction with the player status.

-- [X] More play options (defend dice)
+- [X] More play options (defend dice), and casting spells

-- [X] detecting when multiples of the same dice were rolled, detected which dice they belonged to, and differentiating if between multiples of multiples (i.e. pair of 3's and 3 5's rolled)
+- [X] I added the capability to detect when multiples of the same dice were rolled, detected which dice they belonged to, and differentiating if between multiples of multiples (i.e. pair of 3's and 3 5's rolled)

 - [X] use of .replace()